Ghee vs Butter: What’s the Difference, and Which is Best?

 - Protein: 0 grams

-How to use ghee
+How to cook with ghee

-- High-heat cooking and baking
+- In place of oils in high-heat cooking and baking

 - Make Bulletproof Coffee with ghee — it’s delicious!